The Four Ts That Will Define Trump’s First 100 Days – and Your Financial Future

 This seems to be set to continue… and will impact manufacturing, agriculture, and export-driven industries.

-That’s why traders should hone in on the volatility this will bring.
+That’s why traders should home in on the volatility this will bring.

 I know I’ll be watching commodities-driven sectors and international companies for opportunities because trade wars will bring volatility… creating sharp movements that we can profit from.